inverno-io/inverno-mods/inverno-http-server/README.md

 In the above example, for each form parameters the server responds with a message describing the parameters it just received.
 Again this shows that the API is fully reactive and form parameters can be processed as they are decoded.

-A more traditional example though would be to obtained the map of parameters grouped by names (because multiple parameters with the same name can be sent):
+A more traditional example though would be to obtain the map of parameters grouped by names (because multiple parameters with the same name can be sent):

 ```java
 ExchangeHandler<ExchangeContext, Exchange<ExchangeContext>> handler = exchange -> {